WHO reports single-day record in new global infections, U.S. COVID-19 deaths surge 34% | CBC News

 - EU holds 1st in-person summit since pandemic with virus recovery fund in spotlight.

-Millions more children in the U.S. learned Friday that they're unlikely to return to classrooms full time in the fall because of the coronavirus pandemic as death tolls reached new highs.
+Millions more children in the United States learned Friday that they're unlikely to return to classrooms full time in the fall because of the coronavirus pandemic as death tolls reached new highs.

 California Gov. Gavin Newsom laid out strict criteria for school reopenings that makes classroom instruction unlikely for most districts.
 The Democrat's rules mandate that students above second grade and all staff wear masks.